walidbenf/TP-LPS/README.md

 > List of practical work(travaux pratiques in french) I did during my web training at LePoleS(2018),
 > it was my first experience as a developer, be indulgent
 > the objective is to redo a model as best as possible in a limited time (and sometimes without the same tools)
-> so sometimes my work will be different and/or less good than the original
+> so sometimes my work will be different and/or less good than the original.

 # TP's rules
 ##### set up a correct file hierarchy.
 The list is exhaustive, use only what is necessary for you.